 On August 5, 2019, Richard Hernandez and Commerce Citizens Against Marijuana Corruption (the "Complainants") filed a complaint (Superior Court of California Case No. 19ST-CV-27029) and writ of mandamus against the City of Commerce, California and certain of its officials alleging procedural errors committed by the City in relation to certain development agreements granted to 22 cannabis operators allowing such operators to operate various cannabis businesses in the City of Commerce.
-Cannex Holdings (California), Inc., a wholly owned subsidiary of the Company, is one such operator that was named as a Real Party in Interest in the case. and as such, has engaged counsel to defend its interests relating to the claims brought against the City of Commerce, California.
+Cannex Holdings (California), Inc., a wholly owned subsidiary of the Company, is one such operator that was named as a Real Party in Interest in the case, and as such, engaged counsel to defend its interests relating to the claims brought against the City of Commerce, California.
 On April 15, 2021, the court in the matter ruled on a demurrer where certain of the Complainants' claims were dismissed.
-Additionally, a writ of mandamus hearing (subject to an application for continuance being sought on August 17, 2021) is scheduled for September 30, 2021.
-If the Complainants' remaining claims are upheld (including through appeals), the City of Commerce may be required to reissue the "ordinances", "Development Agreements" or other applicable license rights to the current license holders.
-While the City of Commerce has stated in no uncertain terms that it would act immediately to ensure/restore fully licensed status of any of the affected operators, there can be no assurances that such relicensing will be successful or if successful will not result in a significant disruption of operations for the operators.
+Additionally, a writ of mandamus hearing (subject to an application for continuance being sought on August 17, 2021) was scheduled for September 30, 2021.
+If the Complainants' remaining claims were upheld (including through appeals), the City of Commerce could have been required to reissue the "ordinances", "Development Agreements" or other applicable license rights to the current license holders.
+While the City of Commerce stated in no uncertain terms that it would act immediately to ensure/restore fully licensed status of any of the affected operators, there could be no assurances that such relicensing would be successful or if successful would not result in a significant disruption of operations for the operators.
+As a result, the Company entered into a confidential settlement with Complainants on or around September 22, 2021 and the matter was dismissed with prejudice as to the Company.

-On July 19, 2019, Superior Gardens LLC (d/b/a Northwest Cannabis Solutions) ("NWCS"), which among other things, is an operating tenant that leases a facility from the Company in Tumwater, Washington, received administrative violation notices in which the Washington State Liquor and Cannabis Board ("WSLCB") charged that NWCS had violated certain regulations.
+On July 19, 2019, Superior Gardens LLC (d/b/a Northwest Cannabis Solutions) ("NWCS"), which among other things, is an operating tenant that leases a facility from the Company in Tumwater, Washington, received administrative violation notices ("AVNs") in which the Washington State Liquor and Cannabis Board ("WSLCB") charged that NWCS had violated certain regulations.
 The sole owner of NWCS was a related party of Cannex.
 However, upon the Company's acquisition of Cannex on July 31, 2019, management determined the sole owner no longer had significant influence in the Company thus removing consideration of NWCS as a related party.